moonpotato/snippets/README.md

 - Preventing function return values being ignored;
 - Clearly marking switch cases that should fallthrough; and
 - Preventing the compiler from inlining functions.

+### enum.hpp

+Contains a type-independent way of casting to and from the underlying integral type of an enum (including a scoped enum).